UCSC-REAL/DS2/README.md

 ## Step 3.
 Data selection strategy
-Given the existing score curation reports, one can directly use the following jupyter notebooks to do data selection including all baselines: `new_dataset_all.ipynb`.
+Given the existing score curation reports, you can directly use the following jupyter notebooks to do data selection including all baselines: `data_gen_baselines_all.ipynb`.
 The generated subsets can be further used for LLM instruction tuning.
-Other selected datasets used for ablation study can be also generated from the following jupyter notebooks located in the `./score_curation` path: `new_dataset_label_curation.ipynb` and `new_dataset_data_scale.ipynb`.
+Other selected datasets used for ablation study can be also generated from the following jupyter notebooks located in the `./score_curation` path: `data_gen_label_curation.ipynb` and `data_gen_data_scale.ipynb`.

 We implement nine baselines consists of Random, Perplexity, KNN, [LESS](https://github.com/princeton-nlp/LESS), Completion_length, Full data, [Alpagasus](https://github.com/Lichang-Chen/AlpaGasus/tree/main) (label-filtered), [DEITA](https://github.com/hkust-nlp/deita) (diversity-filtered), Ours w/o. curation and Ours.
-In particular, we use `new_dataset_score_curation.ipynb` to generate subset after curating machine-generated raw scores.
+In particular, we use `data_gen_score_curation.ipynb` to generate subset after curating machine-generated raw scores.

 ## Step 4.
 Finetune & Evaluation
-Given the selected subsets in the path `model_finetune_cluster/new_train_data/`, one can use the code base from [TULU](https://github.com/allenai/open-instruct) to finetune base models (Mistral or LLaMA) and then do evaluation.
+Given the selected subsets in the path `model_finetune_cluster/new_train_data/`, you can use the code base from [TULU](https://github.com/allenai/open-instruct) to finetune base models (Mistral or LLaMA) and then do evaluation.
-In particular, one can submit the jobs via launcher under the path `model_finetune_cluster/`.
-For example, one can submit the job by running the code
+In particular, you can submit the jobs via launcher under the path `model_finetune_cluster/`.
+For example, you can submit the job by running the code
 ```
 cd model_finetune_cluster/ && launcher run job_pipeline_all.yaml
 ```